cleancoderscollaborative/cleancoderscollaborative.github.io/_posts/2025-01-13-single-responsibility.md

 My goal is to help you learn a simple rule that you can measure what you are coding against.
 The rule does not necessarily  handle all aspects of the principle.
-Fundamentally, *single responsibility* means that anything at any level should be about managaging one thing, it should be *cohesive*.
+Fundamentally, to me *single responsibility* means that anything at any level should be about managaging one thing, it should be *cohesive*.
 A program should be about managing one thing: a document, a shopping cart.
 A module, a method or function, even a statement should be focused doing one thing.